^

 Course of the disease

-Sarcoidosis of the eye can be acute and self-stopping or have a chronic recurrent or continuous course.
-The prognosis for the chronic form of sarcoidosis uveitis is most unfavorable in connection with the development of complications (glaucoma, cataracts or macular edema).
+Sarcoidosis of the eye can be acute and self-limited or have a chronic recurrent or continuous course.
+The prognosis for chronic sarcoidosis uveitis is the most unfavorable due to the development of complications (glaucoma, cataracts or macular edema).

 Laboratory research